 - These limits on U-values assume the window or rooflight has been assessed in the vertical position, even though rooflights are usually used horizontally.
-If a rooflight is assessed horizontally these limits should be increased by 0.3W/m2K (see AD L2B para 4.26), so 2.1W/m2K is the limiting value when manufacturers quote rooflight performance horizontally, as they are used. - For plastic rooflights this will always require a triple skin rooflight - The relevant rooflight U-value for checking against these limits is based on the developed area of the rooflight, not the area of the roof aperture.
-See NARM Guidance Note NTD2 for further detail

-Plastic rooflights are normally supplied, in the UK, in Glass Reinforced Polyester (GRP) or Polycarbonate.
-Other materials are available from abroad but such materials will generally fail the UK requirements for non fragility and/or the fire resistance Regulations.
+If a rooflight is assessed horizontally, these limits should be increased by 0.3 W/m2K (see AD L2B para 4.26), so 2.1W/m2K is the limiting value when manufacturers quote rooflight performance horizontally, as they are used. - For plastic rooflights this will always require a triple skin rooflight. - Plastic rooflights are normally supplied, in the UK, in Glass Reinforced Polyester (GRP) or Polycarbonate.
+Other materials are available from abroad but such materials will generally fail the UK requirements for non-fragility and/or the fire resistance Regulations.